Diseases

 • Cost of developing new or improved vaccines and their validation

 Expensive with the need to develop and undertake all the relevant tests to provide data to enable the product to be authorised.
-Field trial will be difficult as will evaluating the results.
+Field trials are expensive, and evaluating the results can be complicated.

 • Research requirements for new or improved vaccines

-1. Identify effective components (both antibody and cellular immune factors) of immune colostrums
+We lack knowledge on the effective components (both antibody and cellular immune factors) of immune colostrum.

-2. Study the effect of particular antigenic components of the parasite on the stimulation of effective immune factors in the dams than cam be transferred in the colostrums
+The effect of particular antigenic components of the parasite on the stimulation of effective immune factors in the dams that can be transferred in the colostrum could be further investigated along with investigation of the composition of the colostrum and the subsequent transfer of these components to young livestock through immunological monitoring.

 • New developments for pharmaceuticals